lucidrains/deep-daze/README.md

         User-created custom CLIP encoding.
 If used, replaces any text or image that was used.
     --create_story=CREATE_STORY
         Default: False
         Creates a story by optimizing each epoch on a new sliding-window of the input words.
-If this is enabled, much longer texts than 77 chars can be used.
+If this is enabled, much longer texts than 77 tokens can be used.
 Requires save_progress to visualize the transitions of the story.
     --story_start_words=STORY_START_WORDS
         Default: 5
         Only used if create_story is True.
 How many words to optimize on for the first epoch.